VictorW77-ios/Popo-Cli-Project/NOTES.md

 e.
 How will you display data one level deep to the user?
 - The user chooses a department (1 level) and then chooses an officer to get more information on (2nd level).

+I may do something like this:
-A command line interface that shows police history/reviews
+A command line interface that shows police history
 	greeting: “Please enter officer name, part of name, vehicle license plate number, or badge number”

 	user enters officer name, part of name, vehicle license plate, or badge number or whatever variables that are manageable.